usdot-jpo-ode/jpo-security-svcs/README.md

 | sec.keyStorePassword | The password for the keystore file. | password | SEC_KEY_STORE_PASSWORD |

 ## Mutual TLS Authentication
 For enhanced security, MTLS is used to communicate with a remote signing system.
-This requires properly configured certificates from the remote system to property perform - work with your remote signing authority to obtain necessary certificates.
+This requires properly configured certificates from the remote system to properly perform - work with your remote signing authority to obtain necessary certificates.

 ### Certificate Conversion
 Certificates can be in several different formats, including the widely used PEM format.
 Because this is a Java application, the signing certificates must be in the Java Keystore format to be used.
 The following commands using [OpenSSL](https://www.openssl.org/) and the Java keytool will convert a PEM file to a Java Keystore file.